khy69/khy.github.io/ielts-first-summary.md

 - a room in proper position
 - **finish writing task in system(realistic sense)**
 - find a proper position for the chair
+- do not drink too much because you do not got a chance for bathroom
+- follow the hints by instructors strictly!

 ## examination